 With HunterSuite, you have the power of an army battle-tested to work on the largest companies, and you can finally focus on what matters exploiting and fixing vulnerabilities. we believe it can be way smarter and way more manageable.
-Now that bug bounty and generally offensive security community grown, it's time we have better tools, so we are working day and night to make this happen as soon as possible.
+Now that bug bounty and generally offensive security community grown, it's time we have better tools, Read the Docs to see our approach.

 His interest in the field of information security began in 2003 as a curious kid.
 A few years after, he landed his first job as a penetration tester and performed hundreds of assessments for clients; Later on, while working with various clients, he sharpened his skills as a software developer and founded multiple successful and failed startups.
 He holds a bachelor's degree, and studying for computer science master's degree.
 He recently starts blogging again and participate in some public bug bounty programs.
 (Netflix, ZOOM, Razer, NordVPN, Bitdefender)

 While he is not building or breaking software, he enjoys travel, movies, workout, games, piano, reading, and people's company.